4–5 September 2020

 Programmed with Bik Van der Pol

 Contributors to the online programme include curators Binna Choi, Galit Eilat, Tessa Giblin, and artists Ashanti Harris and Olivia Plender.
-In addition, the film What is Democracy? by film-maker Astra Taylor will be screened.
+In addition, the film What is Democracy? by film-maker Astra Taylor was screened.

 “Choose your leaders with wisdom and forethought.